tinazhang0329/BaseballSim-AIProject/documentation_and_project_management_artifacts/Product_Backlog.md

-#  Product Backlog Management Process – Baseball Season Simulation
+#  Product Backlog  – Baseball Season Simulation

 This document outlines how the team manages its product backlog—a prioritized list of features, bugs, and technical tasks—for the Baseball Season Simulation project.